An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Does pre-training implicitly alleviate forgetting?

 \section{Does pre-training implicitly alleviate forgetting?}

-Having defined the formal problem setup, evaluation metrics, and methods for alleviating forgetting phenomenon, in this section we conduct experiments to tease apart the role of pre-training for LL.
-We are interested in answering the following questions: (Q1) How much does pre-training help in alleviating the forgetting?
+Having defined the formal problem setup, evaluation metrics, and methods for alleviating the forgetting phenomenon, in this section, we conduct experiments to tease apart the role of pre-training for lifelong learning.
+We are interested in answering the following questions---\textit{(Q1) How much does pre-training help in alleviating forgetting?
 (Q2) Do pre-trained models undergo similar forgetting on diverse and homogeneous tasks?
-(Q3) How do different pre-trained initializations affect forgetting?
+(Q3) How do different pre-trained initializations affect forgetting?}

-\textbf{Experimental design.} To answer these questions convincingly, we conduct experiments on the above discussed CV and NLP datasets.
+\textbf{Experimental design.} To answer these questions convincingly, we conduct experiments on the above-discussed CV and NLP benchmarks.
 We utilize the $\text{DistilBERT}_{\text{base}}$ \citep{sanh2019distilbert} architecture for text classification and the $\text{ResNet-18}$ \citep{he2016deep} architecture for image classification.
-To isolate the effect of pre-training, we consider two variants for each of these architectures: pre-trained models (\textbf{DistilBERT-PT}/\textbf{ResNet-18-PT}) and randomly initialized models (\textbf{DistilBERT-R}/\textbf{ResNet-18-R}).
+To isolate the effect of pre-training, we consider two variants for each of these architectures: pre-trained models (\textit{DistilBERT-PT}/\textit{ResNet-18-PT}) and randomly initialized models (\textit{DistilBERT-R}/\textit{ResNet-18-R}).
 For our study, we need to ensure that there are as few confounding factors as possible.
 Therefore, we keep all other hyperparameters the same and vary only the initialization (for more details refer to Appendix~\ref{sec:impldetails}).
 To measure the severity of forgetting, ideally, we want sufficient training samples so that both a pre-trained model or a randomly initialized model (of the same capacity) achieves similar learning accuracy on each task.
 To control for this behavior we either select a large training corpus whenever available (e.g., 279k examples/task for Split YahooQA) or run our experiments for multiple epochs (5 epochs for CV benchmarks).
-Finally, for a fair comparison between pre-trained and randomly initialized models, we explicitly control for and remove the overlap between pre-training and downstream tasks.
-Publicly available ResNet models are pre-trained on ImageNet that overlaps with CIFAR-100 class labels.
-Therefore, we consider the subset of the ImageNet corpus that does not have any visually and semantically overlapping classes with the CIFAR-100 dataset.
-We pre-train ResNet-18-PT on a subset consisting of 733 classes (more details on Appendix~\ref{sec:dataset}).